Ask Brianna: What's the best way to track my spending?

 START WITH ONE SMALL CHANGE

 But you don't have to overhaul your life to mirror the 50/30/20 budget.
 Start by making one change the following month.
-Maybe you'll aim to spend $100 on drinks out instead of $150, Peterson says.
-That $50 can go toward emergency savings or a travel fund " pick something you had felt was out of reach.
+Maybe you'll aim to spend US$100 (NZ$138) on drinks out instead of US$150 (NZ$207), Peterson says.
+That US$50 (NZ$69) can go toward emergency savings or a travel fund - pick something you had felt was out of reach.
 Taking control of your cash flow will make your spending more meaningful.

 "If you really desire the financial life that has some peace of mind and some joy attached to it," Bell says, "tracking can feel good."